Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Lorentzian geometry preliminaries

 \section{Lorentzian geometry preliminaries}

 To start with, we recall some basic notions from classical Lorentzian geometry.
 For extensive introductions, we refer, for instance, to \cite{BEE96,On83}.
-Let $(M,g)$ be a Lorentzian manifold.
-If not stated otherwise, we assume that the Lorentzian metric $g$ is smooth.
+Throughout, we assume $(M,g)$ to be a Lorentzian manifold, which we define as a smooth manifold with a smooth Lorentzian metric, unless stated otherwise.
 A tangent vector $v$ of $M$ is called \emph{causal} if $g(v,v) \leq 0$, \emph{timelike} if $g(v,v)<0$, and \emph{null} if $g(v,v)=0$.
 A \emph{time-orientation} on $M$ is a continuous choice of a connected component of the set of causal tangent vectors without the origin in the tangent spaces of $M$.
 We suppose that $(M,g)$ is time-oriented and call a causal tangent vector \emph{future-directed} if it belongs to the chosen component.
 A locally Lipschitz continuous curve in $M$ is called \emph{future-directed causal} if almost all its tangent vectors are future-directed causal.

 Let $p,q\in M$.
 The \emph{causal relation} $\leq$ on $M$ is defined by setting $p \leq q$ if there exists a future-directed causal curve from $p$ to $q$.
 We write $|v|= \sqrt{-g(v,v)}$ for a causal tangent vector $v$.
 The \emph{Lorentzian distance} $d(p,q)$ is defined as the supremum of the Lorentzian lengths $\int | \dot \gamma(t)| \,\mathrm dt$ over all causal curves from $p$ to $q$, if $p\leq q$, and as $d(p,q)=0$ otherwise.
 The \emph{timelike relation} $p \ll q$ denotes $d(p,q) > 0$.